wp-plugins/name-directory/readme.txt

 = Can I contact you? =

-Yes, through this plugin page.
+Yes, through this plugin information page.

 == Screenshots ==